Sons of Italy Invade Camp Helen Keller

 The event was held at Eisenhower Park in Nassau County and included several organized games (race relays and assisted balloon toss), bounce castles, clown, face painting, train ride, musical games, food and of course, the much loved Italian history quiz session.
 Campers were also entertained by volunteers and a player from the Long Island Bombers professional beep baseball team.
 The Bombers were recently in the Long Island Classic as well as National Series.
 The children were taught to swing a bat and play with a beeping baseball.

 The Gift of Sight Program of the New York Grand Lodge OSIA began in 1982 and gives assistance to people in need with vision problems.
-Scholarship Grants are also awarded to high school graduating students who are blind and visually impaired.
+Scholarship Grants are also awarded to high school graduating students who are blind and have vision loss.
 Nicole Gagliardi – a Camp Helen Keller counselor for the past several years – was one of the recipients of a scholarship in 2008.